DataDog/integrations-core/ping_one/README.md

 #### PingOne Datadog Integration Configuration

-Configure the Datadog endpoint to forward PingOne events as logs to Datadog.
+Configure the Datadog endpoint to forward PingOne events as logs to Datadog:

 1. Navigate to `PingOne`.
 2. Add your PingOne credentials.